 The region is also home to an impressive clinical research industry cluster, strong assets for marine biotechnology commercialization, and significant industrial biotechnology opportunities.

 Wilmington-based PPD anchors an impressive regional cluster of more than 30 CROs and 60+ support companies.
 The roster ranges from small entrepreneurial ventures to large multi-national corporate leaders.
-Major CROs here include Alcami, Quality Chemical Laboratories, Quintiles, INC Research, Modoc Research, Chiltern, Novella Clinical, Wilmington Pharmaceuticals.
+Major CROs in this region include Alcami, Chiltern, IQVIA, IQVIA Biotech, INC Research, Modoc Research, Pharmaceuticals, Quality Chemical Laboratories, and Wilmington.

 The Marine Bio-Technologies Center of Innovation, located in Wilmington, drives technology commercialization in partnership with numerous university and government outposts along the coast.
 Unique ideas have emerged for developing this sector, including UNC Wilmington’s Business of Biotechnology.

-And the biorenewables and bioenergy industries are expanding here with local companies, such as Carbon Cycle Energy and OptimaKV that convert waste to useful products, such as energy, as well as BioChemtex, a company with plans to use energy grasses for cellulosic ethanol production.
+And the biorenewables and bioenergy industries are expanding here with local companies, such as Carbon Cycle Energy and OptimaKV that convert waste to useful products, such as energy, and BioChemtex, a company with plans to use energy grasses for cellulosic ethanol production.

-The Southeastern Office leads economic development efforts to strengthen and grow these and other biotech subsectors throughout the region.
+The Southeastern Office leads economic development efforts to strengthen and grow these organizations as well as other biotech subsectors throughout the region.